Jigsaw-R1: A Study of Rule-based Visual Reinforcement Learning with Jigsaw Puzzles: Research Question 1: How Do MLLMs Perform on Jigsaw Puzzles?

 \section{Research Question \#1: How Do MLLMs Perform on Jigsaw Puzzles?}

 To answer the question, we first train models on 2x1 jigsaw puzzles using the training split of the COCO dataset.
 To introduce task diversity for non-square puzzles, the piece order is randomly shuffled in 50\% of instances (e.g. 2x1 becomes 1x2 and vice verse).
 We then evaluate model performance on the same question type but with varying puzzle sizes, utilizing the test split of the COCO dataset.
-Evaluation results for pair questions are shown in~\Cref{tb:pair_jigsaw}, and comprehensive results for full questions are provided in~\Cref{app:full_jigsaw}.
-The training dynamics for pair jigsaw puzzles are illustrated in~\Cref{fig:dynamics}.
+Evaluation results for pair questions are shown in~\Cref{tb:pair_jigsaw}, and the corresponding training dynamics are illustrated in~\Cref{fig:dynamics}.
+Additional results, including full jigsaw puzzles and few-shot learning, are provided in~\Cref{app:other_jigsaw_puzzles} and~\Cref{app:few-shot}, respectively.

 \textbf{Finding 1.1: MLLMs struggle with jigsaw puzzles before fine-tuning.} As demonstrated in~\Cref{tb:pair_jigsaw,tb:full_jigsaw}, jigsaw puzzles are notably difficult for MLLMs without task-specific training.
 Prior to fine-tuning, even powerful proprietary models perform at levels comparable to random guessing, struggling even with the simplest jigsaw puzzles (i.e., 2x1).